tayyebisrar/SIMD-Intrinsics-Multimedia-Filter/README.md

-# SIMD Multimedia Filtering with Compiler Intrinsics (WIP)
+# SIMD Multimedia Filtering with Compiler Intrinsics

 This project implements image filtering operations using C/C++, with a focus on efficient pixel manipulation and future integration of SIMD optimizations.
 It utilizes the **stb_image** and **stb_image_write** libraries from nothings/stb for reading and writing BMP images, while storing pixel data in a structured format for easier processing.